Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 \subsubsection{Downwind Immediate Turn Percentage}

-As mentioned, the second runway capacity evaluation metric is the percentage of immediate turns downwind arrivals once receives the turn advisories from the controller.
-The contour plots in \Cref{fig: immediate-fraction-contour-transaction} and \Cref{fig: immediate-fraction-contour} illustrate how the immediate turn fraction varies across the joint parameter space of straight-in and downwind arrival rates ($\beta_{straightin}$ and $\beta_{downwind}$) under different communication capabilities.
-Each subplot represents a fixed value of $P_A$, progressing from ideal ($P_A=1.0$) to more uncertain ($P_A=0.5$) communication scenarios.
+As mentioned, the second runway capacity evaluation metric is the percentage of immediate turns for downwind arrivals upon receiving the turn advisory from the controller.
+The contour plots in \Cref{fig: immediate-fraction-main} illustrate how the immediate turn fraction varies across the joint parameter space of straight-in and downwind arrival rates ($\beta_{straightin}$ and $\beta_{downwind}$) for the legacy voice-based and future RPAS/CPDLC datalink configurations, shown side-by-side at $P_A \in \{1.0, 0.8, 0.6\}$.
+The complementary panels at $P_A \in \{0.9, 0.7, 0.5\}$ are provided in \Cref{fig: immediate-fraction-appendix} of \Cref{app: extended-contours}.
+Each subplot represents a fixed value of $P_A$.

 It is obvious that as $P_A$ decreases, the area in the ($\beta_{straightin}$ and $\beta_{downwind}$) space where the immediate turn fraction remains high contracts sharply.
 For high $P_A$, moderate to high traffic levels can still support relatively efficient merging.
 As communication becomes less reliable, only very low traffic scenarios maintain a substantial immediate turn fraction.
 Moreover, The plots also reveal that higher straight-in arrival rates severely restrict the opportunities for downwind aircraft to merge immediately.
 This effect is evident in the way the contours shift and compress leftward as $\beta_{straightin}$ increases, indicating that straight-in arrivals dominate runway access and reduce available gaps for merging.
 Furthermore, comparing the RPAS (i.e., minimal message transaction time) to the voice-based vectoring scenario (i.e., longer message transaction time), the RPAS contours consistently show larger feasible regions for immediate merging.
 In contrast, the voice-based scenario displays more rapid performance degradation as communication becomes less reliable, highlighting the vulnerability of legacy systems to communication-induced delays.